Jagers History, Family Crest & Coats of Arms

 The surname Jagers was first found in East Prussia, where the name Jäger came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as numerous branches of the same house acquired distant estates, some of which were located in other countries.
 Through the acquisition of these estates as well as their important contributions to society, the family successfully elevated their social status.

-Important Dates for the Jagers family
+Early History of the Jagers family

 This web page shows only a small excerpt of our Jagers research.
 Another 126 words (9 lines of text) covering the years 1568, 1678, 1855, 1647 and 1720 are included under the topic Early Jagers History in all our PDF Extended History products and printed products wherever possible.